tatami-inc/tatami/README.md

 ### Defining an oracle

-When calling the `tatami::Matrix` methods, advanced users can supply an `Oracle` that specifies the sequence of rows/columns to be accessed.
+When constructing an `Extractor`, users can supply an `Oracle` that specifies the sequence of rows/columns to be accessed.
 Knowledge of the future access pattern enables optimizations in some `Matrix` implementations, e.g., file-backed matrices can reduce the number of disk reads by pre-fetching the right data for future accesses.
 The most obvious use case involves accessing consecutive rows/columns: